gabhisekdev/Viper-Architecture/README.md

 That was a sweet travel along our small Diet plan.
 Looking back to our project structure, we can see that our project has become more modular and structurised.

+## Disadvantages of VIPER:

+Don't get away with the modularity of VIPER.
+There are many disadvantages of VIPER as well:

+1. We do have lots of code to write down.
+2. We have lots of file added to our project.
+3. Communicatiom between different file handlers become difficult and needs to be planned before implementation.
+4. VIPER in small projects can be a killer, time consuming and bulgy.

 ## Presentation

 I have a small presentation prepared regarding the VIPER architecture which you would love to have a peek into